Skip to content

 • Added malformed Cookie header handling that returns 400 Bad Request.

-• Added malformed bracketed Host header validation before route auth runs.
+• Added malformed bracketed Host header validation before surface auth runs.

 • Added response value validation before adapters write HTTP responses, so bad response bodies, status codes, and stream chunks fail safely.